 Arkansas Social Work License Requirements

-Over 2.9 million people live in the southern state of Arkansas.1 Social workers in the state have annual salaries ranging from $36,000 to $44,000.2 If you wish to work in the social work field in Arkansas, you will need to understand the licensing requirements and the various paths to get there.
-The Arkansas Social Work Licensing Board administers social work licenses in the state.
-Continuing reading to understand the specific requirements of licenses for social workers in Arkansas.
+Over three million people live in the southern state of Arkansas, and social workers in the state earn average annual salaries ranging from $36,260 to $47,660.1,2 If you plan to pursue social work employment in Arkansas, you will need to understand the different degree options for aspiring social workers and the licensure requirements.
+The Arkansas Social Work Licensing Board issues social work licenses in the state.
+Continuing reading to learn more about the specific requirements for Arkansas social work licenses as well as employment and salary data for social workers in the state.

 How to Become a Social Worker in Arkansas

-To practice social work in Arkansas, you must earn a bachelor’s degree in social work (BSW) from a school accredited by the Council on Social Work Education (CSWE).
-To practice clinical social work or to practice independently, you will need a master’s degree in social work (MSW) from a CSWE-accredited college or university.
+To practice social work in Arkansas, the minimum educational requirement is a bachelor’s degree in social work (BSW) from a program accredited by the Council on Social Work Education (CSWE).
+To practice clinical social work or to practice independently, you will need a master’s degree in social work (MSW) from a CSWE-accredited program.

 Bachelor of Social Work (BSW)

-In Arkansas, you must possess at a minimum a bachelor’s degree in social work (BSW) from a school accredited by the CSWE.
-Eight colleges in Arkansas have been accredited by the CSWE for their bachelor’s programs.
+In Arkansas, you must possess a minimum of a bachelor’s degree in social work (BSW) from a school accredited by the CSWE.
+As of February 2019, eight BSW programs in Arkansas have been accredited by the CSWE.
 BSW programs prepare students for social work practice through a combination of lectures, research, and hands-on experience.
-After receiving a BSW, you will be eligible to apply to become a licensed social worker (LSW) in Arkansas.
+After receiving a BSW, you will be eligible to apply for a Licensed Social Worker (LSW) credential in Arkansas.
 Some jobs for bachelor’s-level social workers include case manager, child welfare social worker, and residential counselor.

 Master of Social Work (MSW)

-To become eligible for master’s-level and independent licenses and potentially earn a higher salary, you will need a master’s degree in social work (MSW) from a CSWE-accredited school.
-Three schools in Arkansas have CSWE-accredited MSW programs; however you can attend any CSWE-accredited MSW program in the US.
-Most MSW programs offer students who hold a BSW “advanced standing”, enabling these students to complete the MSW program in one year as opposed to the two years it generally takes.
-Each MSW program will cover the same basics, but may offer different areas of focus, electives, and field placement opportunities.
-For social workers who desire to work in the field (rather than teach at the university level or perform research), a master’s degree is considered a terminal degree.
-Once you earn an MSW, you will have the highest level of education necessary to perform all social work jobs in Arkansas.
+To become eligible for master’s-level and independent licenses and to increase your salary potential, you will need a master’s degree in social work (MSW) from a CSWE-accredited program.
+Three schools in Arkansas have CSWE-accredited MSW programs.
+Most MSW programs offer students who hold a BSW advanced standing, typically enabling these students to complete the MSW program in one year instead of the two years it generally takes.
+CSWE-accredited MSW programs generally include the same core curriculum but may offer different areas of focus, electives, and field placement opportunities.
+Once you earn an MSW, you are eligible to apply for the Licensed Master Social Worker (LMSW) and Licensed Certified Social Worker (LCSW) licenses in Arkansas.
 Jobs for master’s-level social workers include school social worker, social work supervisor, and medical social worker.

 Steps for Becoming a Licensed Social Worker in Arkansas

-The Arkansas Social Work Board offers three licenses– licensed social worker (LSW), licensed master social worker (LMSW), and licensed certified social worker (LCSW).
-Additionally, the Board administers one-year provisional licenses for LSW and LMSW candidates who meet the licensure requirements but have yet to take the exam.
-Continuing reading below for more information about Arkansas social work licenses and the qualifications for a provisional license.
+The Board offers three licenses: Licensed Social Worker (LSW), Licensed Master Social Worker (LMSW), and Licensed Certified Social Worker (LCSW).
+Additionally, the Board issues one-year provisional licenses for LSW and LMSW candidates who meet the licensure requirements but have not yet taken the licensing exam.
+Continuing reading below for more information about Arkansas social work licenses.

 Licensed Social Worker (LSW)

 To become a licensed social worker (LSW) in Arkansas, you will need a bachelor’s degree in social work (BSW) from a CSWE-accredited school.
-The LSW is an entry-level social work license that will allow you to practice as a social worker in Arkansas.
-The steps below detail the process to becoming licensed.
+The LSW is an entry-level license that will allow you to practice non-clinical social work under the supervision of an LMSW, LCSW, or another qualified individual.
+The steps below detail the process to become licensed as an LSW.

 Licensed Master Social Worker (LMSW)